For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 What are smart meters?

-Smart meter on kitchen table by mug
+Smart meter on kitchen table

 Credit: photographyfirm – Shutterstock

-These are much easier to read than normal meters and make consumers more aware of how much energy they're using and how to reduce this.
+Smart meters are much easier to read than normal meters and make consumers more aware of how much energy they're using and how to reduce this.

 Here's a list of the main functions and benefits of smart meters:

-• You can see how much energy you're using through an In-Home Display
+• You can see how much energy you're using through an In-Home Display.

-• The meter communicates your energy use directly to your supplier – there's no need to send them your own meter readings
+• The meter communicates your energy use directly to your supplier.
+There's no need to send them your own meter readings.

-• You see real-time energy usage, displayed in pounds and pence
+• You see real-time energy usage, displayed in pounds and pence.

-• They bring an end to estimated billing – you're only ever billed for the energy you actually use
+• They bring an end to estimated billing.
+You're only ever billed for the energy you actually use.

-• They make the process of switching suppliers much quicker and easier
+• They make the process of switching suppliers much quicker and easier.

 • You won't be charged to have a smart meter or in-home display installed.